Jessica Weaver Looks ‘Distracting’ While Baring Her Eye-Popping Cleavage In A Tight Purple Bra

 Jessica Weaver opted for another racy look in her most recent Instagram update on Monday morning.
-The sexy model flashed her curves while revealing that she was a distracting presence to the person in the driver’s seat next to her in a vehicle.
+The sexy model flashed her curves and said she was a distracting presence to the person in the driver’s seat next to her in a vehicle.

 In the sexy video, Jessica is seen opting to go shirtless in nothing but a purple bra.
-The lingerie boasted a low cut neckline that flaunted her massive cleavage.
+The lingerie boasted a low cut neckline that flaunted her cleavage.
 The garment also showcased her muscular arms and shoulders, as well as many of her tattoos.

-She paired the bra with some high-waisted jeans that hugged her tiny waist tightly.
-Her flat tummy and rock-hard abs were also on display in the stunning clip.
-She accessorized the style with a pair of small earrings.
+She paired the bra with high-waisted jeans that hugged her tiny waist tightly, and accessorized with a small pair of earrings.
+Her flat tummy and rock-hard abs were also on display in the video clip.

 In the video, Jessica shimmied and swayed to the music playing in the background before leaning over to rest her head on the shoulder of the person next to her.
 She wore a smile on her lips and a playful expression on her face.

-Jessica wore her long, blond hair pulled back into a ponytail behind her head.
-She styled the golden locks in sleek, straight strands that fell over her neck and lightly brushed against her shoulder.
+Jessica wore her long, blond hair pulled back into a ponytail and a few straight strands fell over her neck and lightly brushed against her shoulder.

 She also rocked a full face of makeup.
 The application appeared to consist of thick lashes and dramatic black eyeliner, as well as a light dusting of eye shadow and defined brows.

-She seem to complement her glowing skin with pink blush on her cheekbones and shimmering highlighter on her forehead, nose, chin, and under eyes.
-She looked to complete her face with pink lipstick on her plump pout.
+She seemed to complement her glowing skin with pink blush on her cheekbones and shimmering highlighter on her forehead, nose, chin, and under eyes.
+Jessica completed her makeup with pink lipstick on her plump pout.

-Jessica’s over 9.5 million followers made short work of showing their support for the post, watching the video more than 104,000 times within the first four hours after it was shared to her feed.
-Fans also flooded the comments section with over 960 messages.
+Jessica’s over 9.5 million followers made short work of showing their support for the post, watching the video more than 104,000 times within the first four hours after it was shared on her feed.
+Fans also flooded the comments section with more than 960 messages.

 View this post on Instagram